A 1971 John Wayne Interview Reveals the On-Screen Cowboy to Be a Homophobic Racist

 — Matt Williams (@pixelpreaching) February 18, 2019

-Early in the John Wayne interview the actor, known for his many Western genre films, complains about “perverted” movies coming out of Hollywood, including Easy Rider and Midnight Cowboy.
-He calls the latter — in which Jon Voigt plays a young guy who moves to New York City to become a prostitute — “a story about two fags.”
+Early in the John Wayne interview, the actor, known for his many Western genre films, complains about “perverted” movies coming out of Hollywood, including Easy Rider and Midnight Cowboy.
+He calls the latter — in which Jon Voigt plays a young guy who moves to New York City to become a hustler — “a story about two fags.”

 Among the most ridiculously racist things found in the John Wayne interview is this: “I believe in white supremacy until the blacks are educated to a point of responsibility.
 I don’t believe in giving authority and positions of leadership and judgment to irresponsible people.”

 The interviewer, to his credit, isn’t content to simply let Wayne espouse racist bullshit without pushback, and asks the actor what makes him “equipped to judge” who is sufficiently educated or of good judgment.
 But Wayne doesn’t back down: “It’s not my judgment.
 The academic community has developed certain tests that determine whether the blacks are sufficiently equipped scholastically.
 But some blacks have tried to force the issue and enter college when they haven’t passed the tests and don’t have the requisite background.”